 Arizona Sports Betting FAQs

-September 2021.
-The most likely date for the launch of Arizona online sports betting is early September, just in time for NFL season, which kicks off on September 9, 2021.
+September 9, 2021.
+This is the expected date for the launch of Arizona online sports betting, just in time for the NFL season, which also kicks off on September 9, 2021.
 Arizona’s retail sportsbooks will need to be built, so they will likely open months after the launch of online sportsbooks.

 Arizona’s sports betting rules and regulations are still in the works.
 But you will be able to bet on all major league sports, individual professional sports like golf and MMA, and international sports like European soccer.
 College betting will also likely be an option, but many states restrict betting on in-state college teams, which may be the case in Arizona.